-Dyspraxia is a term used to describe the sensory processing difficulty children and adults have when they struggle to plan and organise their movements.
+Dyspraxia is a term that describes the sensory processing difficulty children and adults have when they struggle to plan and organise their movements.
 The term is commonly used to describe anyone who is clumsy or has poor coordination.
 In this post we discuss some of the common myths surrounding the term dyspraxia.

 Dyspraxia was first described by Jean Ayres when she was outlining her theory of Sensory Integration.
 It is also one of the sensory issues included in the Lucy Miller’s Sensory Processing Disorder model.
 For occupational therapists there is much more to dyspraxia that just being clumsy.

 The term dyspraxia originates from the latin ‘dux’ meaning difficult or bad and ‘praxis’ meaning action.
 So, in short, it is a ‘difficulty in doing actions’.
 In the sensory world we like to think of action as movement.
-So. if you’re dyspraxic you have poor ability with making actions happen.
+So, if you’re dyspraxic you experience difficulty with making actions happen.

 Praxis includes three different areas or parts: